45 Mpg To L 100km

 • Example 3: A vehicle with 20 MPG: L/100km = 235.21 / 20 ≈ 11.76 L/100km

 These examples demonstrate the inverse relationship between MPG and L/100km.
-As MPG increases, L/100km decreases, indicating better fuel efficiency.
+Even so, as MPG increases, L/100km decreases, indicating better fuel efficiency.
 Conversely, a lower MPG translates to a higher L/100km value, signifying lower fuel efficiency.

 The Importance of Understanding Fuel Efficiency